-Teams of four students will be required to build a construction project, over three days, that will demonstrate their ability to work together as a Team.
-Each Team will be required to understand the project elements based on a detailed blue print and special instructions presented at the pre-competition orientation.
-Each Team must write an project completion “action plan” and will present their “action plan” as one of the “key” elements of the competition (all Team members must participate during the presentation).
-During the “construction project”, the Team will demonstrate their ability to work together as a Team by using their carpentry, electrical, plumbing and masonry skills.
-Judging is based on the Team’s presentation skills, ability to construct the project per “competition specified” building codes, jobsite safety and cleanliness, organized and correct ordering of materials from the competition material depot, proper use and accountability of tools and equipment and the rate of completion of the project for the Team.
-Teamworks is not only a Skills USA competition, but a way of learning, for each Team member, to help maximize their skills for their future.
+Teams of four students are required to build a construction project, over three days, that demonstrates their ability to work together as a team.
+Each team will be required to understand the project elements based on a detailed blue print and special instructions presented at the pre-competition orientation.
+Each team must write a project completion “action plan” and present their “action plan” as one of the “key” elements of the competition (all team members must participate during the presentation).
+During the “construction project”, the team demonstrates their ability to work together by using their carpentry, roofing, electrical, plumbing and masonry skills.
+Judging is based on the team’s presentation skills, ability to construct the project per “competition specified” building codes, jobsite safety and cleanliness, organized and correct ordering of materials from the competition material depot, proper use and accountability of tools and equipment and the rate of completion of the project.
+TeamWorks is not only a SkillsUSA competition, but a way of learning, for each team member, to help maximize their skills for their future.

 Contestants will be expected to demonstrate installation, configuration and use of Windows, Mac OSX and Linux Professional Operating Systems and one or more integrated office suite packages including email, word processing, spreadsheet applications, database applications, web page development, money management applications, presentations applications, internet browser applications, etc. The use of Open source software such as OpenOffice will be preferable.
 Microsoft Office and other integrated office suites could be used.
 The utilization of instant messaging, collaboration and social networking software will be required during the contest.
 Contestants will be expected to perform in teams while demonstrating individual technical skills.
-The contest will include an oral presentation demonstrating the student’s ability to communicate with others, a hands-on skills demonstration, and a one hour time allotted written examination.
+The contest will include an oral presentation demonstrating the student’s ability to communicate with others, a hands-on skills demonstration, and a one-hour time allotted written examination.

 This contest evaluates contestant's preparation for employment and recognizes outstanding students for excellence and professionalism in the field of technical drafting.
 The contest will focus on the solution of industry-developed problems by applying appropriate technical drafting skills and tools including computer-aided drafting (CAD).